This post was updated in April 2019.

 Combined with medications, diet can be effective in helping children learn, pay attention, and moderate any impulsive behaviors or symptoms of hyperactivity.

 Additionally, good nutrition helps your child feel good and grow well.

-In this article, you’ll learn why children benefit from a healthy diet, what constitutes an ADHD diet, and how children with ADHD may benefit.
+In this article, you’ll learn why children benefit from a healthy ADHD diet, what is included in the nutrition plan, and how your child may benefit.

 What is an ADHD Diet?

 An ADHD diet is one that is balanced with nutritious, wholesome foods containing specific nutrients such as magnesium, iron and zinc often found to be inadequate in the child with ADHD.